rustwasm/gloo/website/blog/2021-07-27-new-release.md

 - We now use GitHub Actions instead of Azure for CI
 - READMEs and crate level docs are no longer synced
 - This website exists!!

+## Looking for contributors

+Gloo project is need of contributors.
+I recently became maintainer of this project, and I'm trying to revive it.
+It would be really appreciated if you could contribute or raise awareness about the Gloo project.